linsomniac/spotify_to_ytmusic/README.md

 spot-checked my songs and it seems to be doing a good job of matching YTMusic songs with Spotify.
 So far I haven't seen a single failure across a couple thousand songs, but more esoteric titles it may have issues with.

+## Import Your Liked Albums

+Run: `s2yt_load_liked_albums`

+Spotify stores liked albums outside of the "Liked Songs" playlist.
+This is the command to load your liked albums into YTMusic liked songs.

 ## List Your Playlists